CopeX/PaypalFix/README.md

 # This is a quick fix for Magento_Paypal Module in Magento2
-The hole module is inspired by the pull-Request by  "therool" which did the pull-request [here](https://github.com/magento/magento2/pull/12401)
+The whole module is inspired by the pull-Request by  "therool" which did the pull-request [here](https://github.com/magento/magento2/pull/12401)

 The only thing i did is to put his code in a working magento2 module to give currently running shops a working paypal payment method.